 XCTest provides everything you need for testing capabilities

-Accessibility provides UI interaction for all kind of XCode product
+Accessibility provides UI interaction for all kinds of XCode product

 Benefits: Handling Objects